mgallop/tensorZ/plan.md

 * set up the four quad variables at the monthly level for all the countries and then include the quad variables for the domestic within each country

 * the cross-sections should be populated by domestic events

+send email about north korea and new zealand

+alex volfosky